apify/apify-docs/sources/platform/proxy/usage.md

 * Browser—a different IP address is used for each browser.
 * HTTP request—a different IP address is used for each request.

-Use [sessions](#sessions) to control how you rotate and [persist](#session-persistence) IP addresses.
+Use [sessions](#sessions) to control how you rotate IP addresses.
 See our guide [Anti-scraping techniques](/academy/anti-scraping/techniques) to learn more about IP address rotation and our findings on how blocking works.

 ## Sessions {#sessions}

 Sessions allow you to use the same IP address for multiple connections.
 In cases where you need to keep the same session (e.g. when you need to log in to a website), it is best to keep the same proxy and so the IP address.
 On the other hand by switching the IP address, you can avoid being blocked by the website.

 To set a new session, pass the `session` parameter in your [username](./usage.md#username-parameters) field when connecting to a proxy.
 This will serve as the session's ID and an IP address will be assigned to it.
-To [use that IP address in other requests](./datacenter_proxy.md#multiple-requests-with-the-same-ip-address), pass that same session ID in the username field.
+To [use that IP address in other requests](/platform/proxy/datacenter-proxy#connecting-to-datacenter-proxies), pass that same session ID in the username field.

 We recommend you to use [SessionPool](https://crawlee.dev/api/core/class/SessionPool) abstraction when managing sessions.
 The created session will then store information such as cookies and can be used to generate [browser fingerprints](/academy/anti-scraping/mitigation/generating-fingerprints).
 You can also assign custom user data such as authorization tokens and specific headers.